nicholast833/PyDualSense-MotionToKey/README.md

 * **Saving a Position**: Hold your controller in the desired position and click the "Save Current Position (Multi-Point)" button.
 * **Creating a Motion Sequence**:
-    1. Go to the "Motions" tab and click "Create New Motion Sequence."
+    1. Go to the "Motions" tab and click "Create New Motion Sequence".
     2. Give the sequence a name.
     3. Click the "Edit Positions" button to add saved positions to the sequence.
 * **Binding an Action**: Select a motion sequence and enter a key (e.g., `w`, `space`, `ctrl`) or mouse click (`left_click`, `right_click`) in the "Action Binding" field.